KeithBautista/DunneAndCrescenzi/README.md

 #### Returning User

-1. As a returning user I would like to see the menu for the different location that they offer.
+6. As a returning user I would like to see the menu for the different location that they offer.
-2. As a returning user I would like to know what the new location offers in terms of food.
-3. As a returning user I would like to know what the opening times are for each location that you offer.
+7. As a returning user I would like to know what the opening times are for each location that you offer.
-4. As a returning user I would like to know the address for each location offered.
+8. As a returning user I would like to know the address for each location offered.
-5. As a returning user I would like to know how to get in contact with the business through email.
+9. As a returning user I would like to know how to get in contact with the business through email.
-6. As a returning user I would like to know how to get in touch with the business through social media.
+10. As a returning user I would like to know how to get in touch with the business through social media.

 #### Site Owner

-7. As the site owner I want users to know what what the restaurant offers and the prices.
+11. As the site owner I want users to know what what the restaurant offers and the prices.
-8. As the site owner I want users to have the ability to get in contact with the business in case further information is needed.
+12. As the site owner I want users to have the ability to get in contact with the business in case further information is needed.
-9. As the site owner I want the users to be able to know which location suits them best to dine in.
+13. As the site owner I want the users to be able to know which location suits them best to dine in.
-10. As the site owner I would like the users to see through images on what events can be held.
+14. As the site owner I would like the users to see through images on what events can be held.
-11. As the site owner I want the users to know our social media handles as word of mouth can increase our site traffic as well as restaurant traffic.
+15. As the site owner I want the users to know our social media handles as word of mouth can increase our site traffic as well as restaurant traffic.

 ## Design Decisions